Disaster Ready Fund - Round 3 FAQs

 - where applicable, that the project stage to be delivered is critical to realise the benefits of previous or future project stages

-- where applicable, evidence of status of the required regulatory and/or development approvals.
+- where applicable, evidence of the status of the required regulatory and/or development approvals.

 Alignment to other plans

-When developing your application, the RA is particularly interested in projects that can demonstrate alignment to the following: the State Disaster Mitigation Plan (SDMP) including the focus on Get Ready NSW, and/or the Disaster Adaptation Plan (DAP) Guidelines and/or local natural disaster risk management plans, and/or community resilience strategies.
+When developing your application, the RA is particularly interested in projects that can demonstrate alignment with the following:

 In addition, and where appropriate, we welcome projects responding to the recommendations from the NSW Flood and/or Bushfire Inquiries and that incorporate local knowledge to meet the specific needs of the affected communities.